MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/arc-gateway-simplify-networking.md

 The **Arc Proxy** is a new component that runs as its own pod (called "Azure Arc Proxy").
 This component acts as a forward proxy used by Azure Arc agents and extensions.
 There is no configuration required on your part for the Azure Arc Proxy.
 As of [version 1.21.10 of the Arc-enabled Kubernetes agents](release-notes.md), this pod is now part of the core Arc agents, and it runs within the context of an Arc-enabled Kubernetes Cluster.

-When the gateway is in place, traffic flows via the following hops: Arc Agentry → Azure Arc Proxy → Enterprise Proxy → Arc gateway → Target Service as shown below.
+When the gateway is in place, traffic flows via the following hops: Arc Agents → Azure Arc Proxy → Enterprise Proxy → Arc gateway → Target Service.

-<-- Image TK -->
+### IMAGE STILL NEEDED HERE

 ## Current limitations